Holographic Schwinger effect with Translational Symmetry Breaking

 \section{Summary and Outlook}

-In this work, we have investigated the holographic Schwinger effect in a background with translational symmetry breaking (TSB).
-The geometry is characterized by two essential parameters: the disorder strength \(\alpha\), which quantifies the degree of momentum relaxation, and the chemical potential \(\mu\), which controls the charge density of the dual field theory.
-By employing the potential analysis method based on the evaluation of Wilson loops on the probe brane, we derived the total potential for a virtual quark--antiquark pair and studied the conditions under which the vacuum becomes unstable and pair creation is triggered.
+In this work, we investigated the holographic Schwinger effect in a background with translational symmetry breaking (TSB) and finite chemical potential.
+The geometry is characterized by two independent physical parameters: the TSB parameter \(\alpha\), which controls momentum relaxation in the dual field theory, and the chemical potential \(\mu\), which determines the finite density of the system.
+Using the potential analysis method based on the evaluation of Wilson loops on the probe brane, we derived the total potential for a virtual quark--antiquark pair and analyzed the onset of vacuum instability and pair production.